Unique Wedding Ceremony Ideas

 This is where the saying 'tying the knot' comes from, and there's something incredibly pleasing about the colours and textures of ribbons wrapped around clasped hands.

-I love that family and friends can be involved in presenting and placing the ribbons and there is something almost magical about the moment the couple gently pull their hands apart and literally 'tie the knot'.
+We love that family and friends can be involved in presenting and placing the ribbons and there is something almost magical about the moment the couple gently pull their hands apart and literally 'tie the knot'.

-I have had couples do this in so many different ways, always reflecting what matters to them the most; football team colours, climbing ropes, dog leads, grandmothers silk scarves.
+We've had couples do this in so many different ways, always reflecting what matters to them the most; football team colours, climbing ropes, dog leads, grandmothers silk scarves.

 Tree planting ceremony